+ What is a Landing Page?

 You obviously need to keep it simple…but what’s essential?

-At a bare minimum, you need to include a headline, sub-head, CTA, and some sort of visual that connect everything.
+At a bare minimum page sections, you need to include a headline, sub-head, call to action (CTA button, social media sharing buttons and some sort of visual hierarchy that connect everything.

 One of the best ways to do this is with trust signals.

 A trust signal can take on any number of shapes and forms, but it’s basically a design element that makes people feel more secure.
-Examples include:
+Landing Page Examples include:

 Run with your best trust signals above the fold and then gradually splice in additional ones as people scroll.

-The colors you select for your landing page have a direct impact on conversions.
+The colors you select for your landing page have a direct impact on conversion rate.
 Every tone on the color wheel has a psychological association.
-And depending on how and where you use certain colors, you can trigger different emotions in your visitors.
-Here are some examples:
+And depending on how and where you use certain bright colors to have high contrast, you can trigger different emotions in your visitors.
+Here are some great example:

-In addition to basic directional cues, you can use pictures of people pointing.
+In addition to basic directional cues, you can use striking images/pictures of people pointing.
 Even an image of someone looking in a certain direction can coax people into looking at a specific portion of the page.

 Design is arguably the most challenging aspect of developing high-converting landing pages, but it’s far from the only one.
 Nowhere is this more true than when designing ecommerce websites.